 Additionally, they are required to engage, direct and support all individuals where the quality management system applies.
 They need to communicate its importance and ensure it continues to succeed by encouraging all individuals to contribute to the overall effectiveness of the management system.

 To encourage engagement, top management should support relevant roles within the quality management system and always promote improvement.

 Leading by example, top management are required to demonstrate customer commitment by ensuring there is a focus on products and services meeting customer requirements, applicable statutory and regulatory requirements are being determined and met, and risk and opportunities are being addressed.

 Establishing a quality policy

-Top management shall make sure the policy is available as documented information and communicated and understood by all relevant interested parties.
+Top management are now responsible for making sure the policy is available as documented information and communicated and understood by all relevant parties.

 Roles and responsibilities

-In the 2015 standard, there is now no requirement for a speciﬁc management representative and the responsibility now resides with top management to assign and manage all the quality management roles and responsibilities.
+The ISO 9001:2015 requirements do not require a speciﬁc management representative, as the responsibility now resides with top management to assign and manage all the quality management roles and responsibilities.

 Read Next: ISO 9001 Requirements - Planning